-Mixed incontinence is a combination of urge and stress incontinence.
-Frequent urges combined with leaks during physical activity, coughing or sneezing are symptoms of mixed incontinence.
+Mixed incontinence occurs when a combination of urge incontinence and stress incontinence symptoms are present.
+Frequent urges to use the restroom (overactive bladder) combined with leaks during physical activity, coughing or sneezing (stress incontinence) are symptoms of mixed incontinence.
 This condition most commonly affects women.

 Because mixed incontinence is a combination of urge and stress incontinence, it shares symptoms of both.
 Typically, one type is more troublesome than the other.

 You may have mixed incontinence if you experience the following symptoms:

 - Loss of urine associated with a sudden, uncontrollable urge to urinate